Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Experimental Results

 \subsubsection{Synthesis Time and Comparison}

-We also compared our work with other shield-based approaches such as~\cite{zhu2019inductive,yang2021iterative}, where the authors also verified a linear controller family with the barrier-certificate-based approach and a counter-example guided inductive synthesis (CEGIS) loop.
+We compared our work with other shield-based approaches such as~\cite{zhu2019inductive,yang2021iterative}, where the authors also verified a linear controller family with the barrier-certificate-based approach and a counter-example guided inductive synthesis (CEGIS) loop.
 The barrier-certificate-based approach is widely used for polynomial dynamics.
 However, in the stochastic linear dynamic system that we are analyzing, its scalability is limited.
 We compared our verification algorithm with the tool provided in~\cite{zhu2019inductive} on 20 time-invariant benchmarks.
-The results are presented in Fig.~\ref{fig: compare_with_barrier_certificate}.
+The results are presented in Fig.~\ref{fig:compare_with_barrier_certificate}.
 Our algorithm is significantly faster than their barrier-certificate-based approach.
 On 13 of the 20 benchmarks, their tool was unable to find verified controllers within a one-hour time limit. \cite{sreach} supports stochastic and potentially time-variant systems.
 However, it was only able to verify a single controller from this benchmark set.
-As \cite{zhu2019inductive,yang2021iterative,anderson2020neurosymbolic} point out, in a learning-enabled system, a single verified controller is usually not sufficient to build a shield to guard the safety of the entire state space.
-Additional details about these experiments are provided in \ref{sec:detailed_verification_results}.
+As \cite{zhu2019inductive,yang2021iterative,anderson2020neurosymbolic} pointed out, in a learning-enabled system, a single verified controller is usually not sufficient to build a shield to guard the safety of the entire state space.